delhatch/falling-time-clock/README.md

 In addition, I used some of the Box class, and time-keeping code, from JanHBade's version of this type of clock.
 His version is located at: https://github.com/JanHBade/FallingTime

+Note: To set the time, touch the screen where the seconds drop from.
+To change the colors, on the time-setting screen, touch the large numbers.

+COMPONENTS:
+Raspberry Pi 4
+DFRobot 5" 800x480 TFT DSI Touchscreen SKU:DFR0550
+Michaels shadow box Item: 10322045
+3D-printed parts to hold the LCD in the shadow box

 KNOWN BUGS:
 None.